If you have been diagnosed with a mental illness and are receiving treatment, you may find this area of the site helpful.

 The Royal Medical Benevolent Fund’s project Support 4 Doctors gives advice on careers, education, work/life balance, mental and physical health and financial issues.
 Their advice is aimed at qualified doctors but a lot of it applies to medical students too, and can also be useful if you are thinking about how you will cope with your health problems when you are working.

-The Practitioner Health Programme provides confidential NHS treatment for doctors and dentists with mental health problems, addictions and physical health problems (where the illness causes a performance issue) who are unable to access NHS treatment through mainstream local routes due to the nature of their job or illness.
-Funding varies depending on where you live- have a look at the site for more information.
+The Practitioner Health Programme and GP Health provide confidential NHS treatment for doctors and dentists with mental health problems, addictions and physical health problems (where the illness causes a performance issue) who feel they are unable to access NHS treatment through mainstream local routes due to the nature of their job or illness.
+Both services are for doctors in England only.

 Mind is a UK charity supporting people with mental illness.
 “We provide advice and support to empower anyone experiencing a mental health problem.
 We campaign to improve services, raise awareness and promote understanding.“ Their website contains practical advice on a wide range of mental health-related topics and information on their current campaigns.
 They also have an information helpline on 0300 123 3393.